 |Crown Point, NY|

-Description: Located at a site steeped in rich history, the Crown Point Lighthouse today serves as a navigational beacon and as a monument to the exploration of Lake Champlain.
+Description: Located at a site steeped in rich history, Crown Point Lighthouse today serves as a monument to the exploration of Lake Champlain.

 During the Revolutionary War, Fort Crown Point was surprised and taken by a detachment of “The Green Mountain Boys” under the command of Seth Warner.
 On the same day, Ethan Allen took Fort Ticonderoga, located ten miles south of Crown Point.
 The British eventually took Fort Crown Point back and held it until the end of the war.

-A sister to the Point Au Roche Lighthouse and the Windmill Point Lighthouse, the Crown Point Lighthouse was a 55-foot octagonal limestone tower connected to a wooden Cape Cod style cottage.
-The one and a half story dwelling had a kitchen, pantry, dining room, and parlor on the first floor and three bedrooms on the upper.
-The lighthouse, which was first activated for the opening of navigation in 1859, was built by O'Neal and Ellis of Malone and Champlain, NY with a subcontract to S. W. Clark & Co. of Willsboro Point for the blue limestone to build the tower.
+A sister to Point au Roche Lighthouse and Windmill Point Lighthouse, Crown Point Lighthouse originally consisted of a fifty-five-foot-tall octagonal limestone tower connected to a wooden Cape Cod style cottage.
+The one-and-a-half story dwelling had a kitchen, pantry, dining room, and parlor on the first floor and three bedrooms upstairs.
+The lighthouse, which was first activated for the opening of navigation in 1859, was built by O’Neal and Ellis of Malone and Champlain, New York with a subcontract to S. W. Clark & Co. of Willsboro Point for the blue limestone to build the tower.
 Trapezoidal windowpanes encased the lantern room, from where a fifth-order Fresnel lens beamed a fixed white light at a focal plane of eighty-three feet.

-Samuel de Champlain discovered the lake on which his name would be bestowed on July 4, 1609.
+On July 4, 1609, Samuel de Champlain discovered the lake on which his name would be bestowed.
 A few years before the tricentennial of this event, the states of New York and Vermont each established a commission to determine fitting events to celebrate Champlain’s discovery.
 The resulting festivities commenced at Crown Point on Monday, July 5, 1909 with a sham battle, an address by Governor Charles E. Hughes of New York, Indian pageants, and fireworks.
 Over the next four days, events were held at Ticonderoga, Plattsburgh, Burlington, and Isle La Motte.
 Among the many dignitaries of note who witnessed parts of the celebration was William H. Taft, President of the United States.

 On the side of the memorial facing the water is a sculpture, crafted by American Carl Heber, depicting Champlain flanked by a crouching Huron Indian and a French soldier.
 The sculpture was cast by the Roman Bronze Works in Brooklyn, while the monument was designed by Dillon, McClellan, and Beadel.

-The French donated a bronze bust by Auguste Rodin to be incorporated in the monument.
-At the dedication of the bust on May 3, 1912, the president of the visiting French delegation remarked “The United States is raising a monument to a Frenchman, and France sends you, through us, her tribute of gratitude.
+The French donated “La France,” a bronze bust by Auguste Rodin with an inscription commemorating Champlain’s exploration of the lake, to be incorporated in the monument.
+At the dedication of the bust on May 3, 1912, the president of the visiting French delegation remarked, “The United States is raising a monument to a Frenchman, and France sends you, through us, her tribute of gratitude.
 Once more, the two great democracies are thinking and acting in unison.”
 The Rodin is mounted on the memorial below the sculpture of Champlain.

 The official dedication of the completed monument, presided over by President William H. Taft, was held on July 5, 1912 and featured remarks by John A. Dix, Governor of New York, and Colonel William C. Sanger.

-In 1926, the navigational function of the Crown Point Memorial Lighthouse was assumed by a skeletal tower erected near the water's edge and control of the lighthouse was turned over to the State of New York.
-The tower stood sixty-seven feet above the water's surface and, powered by acetylene, had a characteristic of a half-second flash followed by two seconds of darkness.
-A battery of ten tanks at the base of the tower stored a year's worth of gas.
+In 1926, the navigational function of Crown Point Memorial Lighthouse was assumed by a skeletal tower erected near the water's edge and control of the lighthouse was turned over to the State of New York.
+The light atop the red metal tower was sixty-seven feet above the water's surface and, powered by acetylene, had a characteristic of a half-second flash followed by two seconds of darkness.
+A battery of ten tanks stored in a white tank house at the base of the tower contained a year's worth of gas.

 With the completion of the nearby bridge at Crown Point, the usefulness of the modern light was short-lived, and in 1931 the tower was relocated to Windmill Point where it was used to aid anti-smuggling activities.
 At its new home, the light was paired with a similar one on Rouses Point and used by the customs service to sweep the narrow channel in search of smugglers trying to sneak liquor into the area in violation of Prohibition.

-The keeper’s quarters attached to the memorial lighthouse was eventually removed after the property was conveyed to New York State.
-In 2004, Governor George Pataki, speaking at a press conference held at the Crown Point Pier, announced that the state would be "providing $730,000 from the State Environmental Protection Fund to fix this historic covered pier to make sure it is handicapped-accessible and at the same time, to restore the historic lighthouse ... that has been such an incredible symbol of Crown Point."
-The funds will be matched by federal Land and Water Conservation Fund (LWCF) monies.
-The restoration of the lighthouse should be completed in time for the quadricentennial celebration of Champlain's historic voyage.
+The keeper’s dwelling attached to the memorial lighthouse was eventually removed after the property was conveyed to New York State.
+In 2004, Governor George Pataki, speaking at a press conference held at the Crown Point Pier, announced that the state would be “providing $730,000 from the State Environmental Protection Fund to fix this historic covered pier to make sure it is handicapped-accessible and at the same time, to restore the historic lighthouse ... that has been such an incredible symbol of Crown Point.”
+The restoration of the lighthouse was completed in time for the quadricentennial celebration of Champlain's historic voyage.

 Located just south of the Highway 17/903 Lake